lyteword/chspurgeon-tod/volume-6/psalm-122.md

 **Verse 5.**

-1\.There are thrones of judgment in the sanctuary.
+1\.
+There are thrones of judgment in the sanctuary.
 Men are judged there.

 a) By the law.